deantgao/git_practice/README.md

-# git_practice
+## Git Practice

-4/4 Git/Github Workshop
+* 4/4 Git/Github Workshop
+* this file is in markdown